-One of Georgia’s most impressive natural sights, yet relatively undiscovered, the verdant Dashbashi Canyon boasts magnificent waterfalls, caves, and majestic cliffs.
+One of Georgia’s most impressive natural sights, yet relatively undiscovered, the verdant Tsalka Canyon (formerly Dashbashi Canyon) boasts magnificent waterfalls, caves, and majestic cliffs.
 This one-day tour from Tbilisi includes an easy hike through the canyon.

 Tbilisi – Dashbashi Canyon – Tbilisi